 The standard handling method, also referenced as floor loaded, is for individual packaged-products that are received at an Amazon.com Fulfillment Center with no pallet or with multiple packaged products on a single pallet and are intended to ship to the end consumer without a pallet.
 Type B products qualify for Amazon SIOC status and are tested based on the ISTA 6 SIOC Type B test sequence outlined in the chart below.

-The purpose of Type B testing is to evaluate the protective performance of packaging for goods to achieve Amazon ISTA 6 certification.
+The purpose of Amazon Package Test Type B is to evaluate the protective performance of packaging for goods to achieve Amazon ISTA 6 package testing certification.
 The package will undergo testing related to vibrations, shocks, and other stresses that packages normally encounter throughout transportation to the customer.
 During testing, the product will be inside the package and they are considered together.
 Not all shipping conditions can be tested with Type B alone.
 For example, this does not test for any irregular handling.